 It takes several steps to create a retail display but one of the most high profile steps is design.
 Design helps to shape the perception of a product, communicate to the customer, and ultimately sell products!
-Spectas’ own Matt Suffern, does exactly this as a Senior Industrial Designer.
-We asked Matt some questions about his role as an industrial designer, his creative process, and his job in general.
+Spectas’ own Matt Suffern, does exactly this as Creative Director.
+We asked Matt some questions about his role as a designer, his creative process, and his job in general.

 What does your average day at Spectas look like?

 Matt Suffern: An average day is tough to describe since they're so varied!
 One of the great things about working in the POP (Point of Purchase) industry is the array of designs we work on in any given week.
 I could be designing anything from a basic black wire rack for Frito Lay or a whimsical liquor display for Hendrick's Gin to a clean and simple floor stand for a new Pepsi initiative.
 The common tasks that take place on most days include kickoff calls with the sales force and clients in order to define the parameters of a new project (size, capacity, look-and-feel, budget, etc.), and exploratory sketching to develop new ideas.
 I winnow those ideas down to a smaller number to model in 3D and output an appealing set of renderings for client review.
 I also develop prototype and production artwork as needed.

 Describe your design process when a customer requests a new retail display for their product.

 Matt Suffern: We try to get as many variables as possible defined during the open rounds of the project.
 It's important to know not only objective factors like capacity and overall size but also subjective factors like what the client is trying to achieve with the display.
 Are they trying to break into a new market niche?
 Consolidate one they already have a foothold in?
 Is it a new store environment for the client?
 Who is their typical customer and what are said customer's buying habits?
 In Design we're used to operating "without a safety net," i.e. with more than a few blanks on the initial project brief, but the more we know, the better we can channel the client's vision for the display.